kimnewzealand/food-label/README.md

 # What the Label

-## Food Label Information
+## Background

-Food labeling can be confusing and hard to read, with the small numbers and text in the Nutrition Label Information table.
+Food labels can be confusing and hard to read, with the small numbers and text in the Nutrition Label Information table.
 Additionally ingredients lists can be long, and also written in small text.
 This information can be difficult to process on the go and without a reference point.

 ## Goal

-The purpose of the website is to visualise food labelling data from food packaging to make this process of interpretation easier.
+The purpose of the website is to visualise relative food labelling data from food packaging to make this process of interpretation easier.
 It is not however intended to provide nutritional advice.

 ## Data